-7. Gresham's Law states that

-A. bad money drives good money out of circulation.

-B. good money drives bad money out of circulation.

-C. if a country bases its currency on both gold and silver, at an official exchange rate, it will be the more valuable of the two metals that circulate.
+- 7. Gresham's Law states that - A. bad money drives good money out of circulation. - B. good money drives bad money out of circulation. - C. if a country bases its currency on both gold and silver, at an official exchange rate, it will be the more valuable of the two metals that circulate. - D. none of the above.